 Any requests for leave of absence must be made in advance of the requested leave of absence.
-If the child has poor attendance, the child is often late for school, the request is around assessment periods or it is a second request in one academic year the request will not be authorised.
+If the child has poor attendance, the child is often late for school, the request is around assessment periods or it is a second request, the request will not be authorised.